flytbase/flytdocs/source/docs/FlytOS/GettingStarted/FlytOSUpdate.rst

 Automatic OTA
 -------------

-.. caution:: You must activate your device, without which auto-updates would not work.
+.. caution:: You must activate your device, without which auto-updates will not work.

 * Apart from the option of manually downloading and installing the latest FlytOS debian, FlytOS has a built in auto-update functionality.
 * Whenever a flight computer with FlytOS installed on it has internet access at boot, it checks for possible updates and downloads them.
 * Once the download is complete, the updates are installed upon the next reboot of your device.
-* In case of FlytPOD/PRO, during automatic installation, the USER-LED-1 starts fast blinking red indicating that the FlytOS is being installed.
+* In case of FlytPOD/PRO, during automatic installation, the USER-LED-1 starts blinking rapidly in red indicating that the FlytOS is being installed.
 You can also check the startup log for updates/installation related debug messages.

 Configure Updates
 -----------------

-The auto-update process is configurable to user need.
+The auto-update process is configurable as per user needs.
 This section explains the different configuration options available and possible debugging methods.

 * To configure updates launch FlytConsole and click on Update manager on the top right corner of FlytConsole.